-Nowadays, agencies face significant challenges in business development.
+Today, agencies face significant challenges in business development.
 Teams are under constant pressure to secure new business, often at the expense of staff well-being.
+Needless to say, pitching for business success has never been more complicated.

-According to the Great Pitch Poll, many agencies report increased mental health struggles, with overstretched teams being a leading cause.
-The business development landscape has become a battleground where overburdened staff models lead to a decline in productivity, morale, and client retention.
+According to the Great Pitch Poll, many agencies report increased mental health struggles, where overstretched teams are a leading cause.
+The business development landscape has become nothing short of a battleground, where overburdened staff models lead to a decline in productivity, morale, and client retention.

 At The Great Pitch Company, we believe that the key to balancing agency growth and staff well-being is effective pitch qualification.
-By ensuring that agencies focus on the right opportunities, they can alleviate the strain on their teams, improve pitch success rates, and retain clients in a more sustainable way.
+By ensuring that agencies focus on the right opportunities, they can alleviate the strain on their teams and retain clients in a more sustainable way.
 This is the key to pitching for business success.

 The state of the industry: Overburdened and understaffed